 Implicit collaborative analytics methods could focus on the following areas:

-A greater user experience would be offered through a generalized social media-style interface combining aspects of the above into a holistic “newsfeed” interface for analytics assets.
+A more excellent user experience would be offered through a generalized social media-style interface combining aspects of the above into a holistic “newsfeed” interface for analytics assets.
 It would also support seamless discoverability and frictionless sharing throughout the platform.

 Explicit analytics collaboration methods are those that require an explicit team member’s action for initiation or completion.
-These methods typically revolve around deliberate, team-driven requests, delivered through various shared communication channels, which should leverage collaboration features of an analytics hub or platform to enable cooperative asset discovery, annotation, and description.
+These methods typically revolve around deliberate, team-driven requests, delivered through various shared communication channels, which should leverage an analytics hub or platform’s collaboration features to enable cooperative asset discovery, annotation, and description.

 These methods are typically implemented through a combination of social media like interfaces, including chat-style experiences, like/dislike (or “thumbs-up”/”thumbs-down”) feedback, and a variety of documentation mechanisms.
 The overall experience of explicit collaboration is centered around explicit interactions between team members to understand better, document, curate, and collaborate around the assets.
 The software platform should codify, centralize, and expose these wide-use methods by analytic team members.

-A shared analytics hub is a perfect place to foster all these forms of collaboration through different interfaces to facilitate greater knowledge around analytics assets and the sharing and reuse of assets.
+A shared analytics hub is a perfect place to foster all these forms of collaboration through different interfaces to facilitate more excellent knowledge around analytics assets and the sharing and reuse of assets.

 At the highest level, collaborative analytics facilitates faster answers to analytic questions.
 At the next level, it delivers six key benefits:

-Collaborative analytics will increase the value the analytics community offers to the organization and bring greater ROI to analytics programs.
+Collaborative analytics will increase the value the analytics community offers to the organization and bring more significant ROI to analytics programs.

 Datameer Spotlight is a SaaS solution allowing analytics teams to find, create, collaborate, and publish trusted analytics assets in complex hybrid landscapes.
 Spotlight provides unified access across analytics silos, increases the use of analytics assets, and furthers data knowledge to build trust and rapidly answer new business questions.
-Spotlight includes an array of both implicit and explicit collaborative analytics facilities to share and build knowledge on analytics assets within the analytics community and information workers and management.
+Spotlight includes an array of both implicit and explicit collaborative analytics facilities to share and develop an understanding of analytics assets within the analytics community and information workers and management.